idris-lang/Idris-dev/docs/effects/introduction.rst

 supporting mutable state, interaction with the outside world, exceptions, and verified resource management.

-This tutorial assumes familiarity with pure programming in , as described in Sections 1–6 of the main tutorial [1]_.
-The examples are tested with version .
+This tutorial assumes familiarity with pure programming in ``Idris``, as described in Sections 1–6 of the main tutorial [1]_.
+The examples are presented are tested with ``Idris`` and can be found in the examples directory of the ``Idris`` repository.

 Consider, for example, the following introductory function which illustrates the kind of properties which can be expressed in the type